Legal Help You Need For Green Card Replacement

 People here on a green card, by and large, are hoping to become naturalized citizens.
 So, if they’re here on a green card and they travel abroad, does that have any impact on that?

 It does.
 In order to become a naturalized citizen, you have to meet certain criteria.
 Those criteria can be affected by how much time you spend outside of the United States.
 Most notably, you have to meet the continuous residence criteria and the physical presence criteria in order to become a naturalized citizen.
 If you spend a certain amount of time outside of the United States, your continuous residence and your physical presence can be affected as a matter of course.
+Our citizenship lawyers can help if you need assistance with the naturalization process.

 I think what I hear you saying is that if you’re here on a green card and you travel abroad and you want to become a citizen, traveling abroad could have a serious impact on that.
 Is that right?